andersmurphy/andersmurphy-blog/resources/posts/2025-04-15-why-you-should-use-brotli-sse.md

-title: Why you should use brotli compression with SSE
+title: Why you should consider using brotli compression with SSE

 Last week the fun little multiplayer GoL game I made got a lot of traffic from hackernews and survived.
 This blog post will cover how Brotli compressed SSE (Server Sent Events) made this possible.